jbeck018/howlerops/backend-go/ROLLBACK_PROCEDURES.md

-# Rollback Procedures for SQL Studio Backend
+# Rollback Procedures for Howlerops Backend

 ## Table of Contents